Robert McNamara as Secretary of Defense: Coups and second 1963 fact-finding mission

-1964 fact-finding mission
+First 1964 fact-finding mission

-On 8 March 1964, McNamara visited South Vietnam to report to President Johnson about how well the new regime of Khánh was handling the war.
+On 8 March 1964, McNamara visited South Vietnam to report to President Johnson about how well the new regime of Nguyễn Khánh was handling the war.
 Upon landing in Saigon, McNamara told the press: "We shall stay for as long it takes to ...win the battle against the Communist insurgents".
 During his visit, McNamara spoke memorized phrases in mangled Vietnamese (McNamara kept forgetting that Vietnamese is a tonal language) in speeches praising Khánh as South Vietnam's "best possible leader".
 McNamara always ended his speeches by shouting out what he thought was a phrase meaning "Long live a free Vietnam!", but as he used the wrong tones, instead he said "Vietnam, go to sleep!"
+At Johnson's insistence McNamara was photographed holding up Khánh's arm like a prizefighter, an image that was widely seen by Vietnamese of all political backgrounds as proving Khánh was an illegitimate American puppet.
 McNamara pressed Khánh to put South Vietnam on a war footing by conscripting all able-bodied young men into the military, which he promised he would do.
 However, Khánh did not keep his promise as wealthy and middle class South Vietnamese families objected to having their sons conscripted.
 As a result, the burden of conscription fell onto the sons of poor families, provoking much resentment.
-At Johnson's insistence McNamara was photographed holding up Khánh's arm like a prizefighter, an image that was widely seen by Vietnamese of all political backgrounds as proving Khánh was an illegitimate American puppet.

 After returning to Washington on 13 March, McNamara reported to Johnson that the situation had "unquestionably been growing worse": since his last visit in December 1963 with 40% of the countryside now under "Vietcong control or predominant influence", most of the South Vietnamese people were displaying "apathy and indifference", the desertion rate in the ARVN was "high and increasing" while the VC were "recruiting energetically".
 The "greatest weakness" accordingly to McNamara was the "uncertain viability" of Khánh's government, which could have been overthrown at any moment as the ARVN was ridden with factionalism.

 To save South Vietnam, McNamara recommended that the United States make it "emphatically clear" its willingness to support Khánh to the hilt.
-Other recommendations, which were accepted in a National Security Council "action memorandum", called for the United States to pay for an increase in the ARVN, provide the Republic of Vietnam Air Force with more planes and helicopters, and for the United States to pay for more civil servants to administer rural South Vietnam.
-More importantly, the "action memorandum" redefined the Vietnam War as not only important for Asia, but for the entire world as the document asserted the global credibility of the United States was now at stake as it was claimed America's allies would lose faith in American promises if the South Vietnamese government were overthrown.
-The "action memorandum" argued that to "lose" South Vietnam would fatally weaken American global leadership, making the war a "test case" of American willingness to continue as a global power.
+Other recommendations, which were accepted in a National Security Council (NSC) action memorandum, called for the United States to pay for an increase in the ARVN, provide the Republic of Vietnam Air Force with more planes and helicopters, and for the United States to pay for more civil servants to administer rural South Vietnam.
+More importantly, the NSC memorandum redefined the Vietnam War as not only important for Asia, but for the entire world as the document asserted the global credibility of the United States was now at stake as it was claimed America's allies would lose faith in American promises if the South Vietnamese government were overthrown.
+The NSC memorandum argued that to "lose" South Vietnam would fatally weaken American global leadership, making the war a "test case" of American willingness to continue as a global power.